Jesus' Parables for Disciples

 Anselm's Satisfaction Theory

-A great 5-week Bible study for the Lent or Easter season, Lamb of God, available as a paperback, e-book, and/or DVD for small group teaching and discussion. .
+Five-week Bible study for the Lent or Easter season, Lamb of God, is available in PDF, Kindle, and paperback.
+Videos are available on YouTube. .
 Sin dishonors the majesty of a sovereign God.
 To offer appropriate satisfaction to the offense would require one as great as God himself, but must be offered by a one who is man.
 Thus the God-man is needed to provide full satisfaction for sin.

 - Penal Substitution .
 The wages of man's sin is death.
 Christ endures death and God's punishment for sin in our stead.
 Popular with the Reformers.